 Around 60% of couples live together before they get married nowadays, and those that don’t may well have had their own flat or house before moving into the marital home – either way, each partner is going to be fairly well-equipped on the domestic front.
 Seeing as wedding gifts were traditionally meant to help couples kit out their home, what can you ask for instead?

 Some couples ask for money towards the honeymoon or a contribution towards a house deposit, but not everybody will feel comfortable doing this.
 We asked wedding planner Liz Reed of Elizabeth Jane Events for her advice.

 “Think about asking for a special experience you’ll remember.
 You could ask for a trip in a hot air balloon for the two of you, or maybe a voucher to dine in an exclusive restaurant so you can treat yourselves,” says Liz.

-We think this is a great idea – you and your new husband might be trying to save a bit of money after the expense of the wedding, so a delicious meal out would be something to enjoy in a few months’ time.
+You and your new husband might be trying to save a bit of money after the expense of the wedding, so a delicious meal out would be something to enjoy in a few months’ time.

 “How about a cookery experience for the two of you?” suggests Liz.
 “Brush up on your culinary skills so you can create a dinner party together.”

-“How about a piece of personalised artwork – a watercolour of the exterior of your home?
-Or your dog?”
+“How about a piece of personalised artwork, a watercolour of the exterior of your home, or your dog?”

-“If you’ve decided that you really do have quite enough belongings but still want to do something meaningful, then why not ask all your guests to donate to a charity of your choice that has special meaning for the pair of you?
+Liz suggests: “If you’ve decided that you really do have quite enough belongings but still want to do something meaningful, then why not ask all your guests to donate to a charity of your choice that has special meaning for the pair of you?

 “Of course, you could always drink it or you could set it aside to mark special occasions.
 Other ideas are a selection of luxury cigars for a man or an indulgent hamper for a woman filled with pampering treats.”

-Get it in writing
+Get it in Writing

 Ask for your new names and address at the top of the letterhead, and maybe get some notecards done at the same time.
 Letterpress has a selection of formal stationery that any bride and groom would be delighted to receive.

 On the day itself you’ll have masses of photographs taken and you may have had an engagement shoot too – but having some shots for your first wedding anniversary is a lovely idea.